KV Cache Explained

 KV Cache: 2.5% of GPU memory

-Prompt Prefix Caching — How It Works
+Prompt Prefix Caching — The API-Level Game Changer

 Two-Request Sequence